bigomics/omicsplayground-doc/dataprep/counts.rst

 ================================================================================

 The file counts contains the measurements (genes, proteins, etc..) for each sample listed in the samples file.
-Just like the samples, it is in a tabular format (.csv), and each row describes the features (genes, proteins, etc..) and each column describes the samples.
+Just like the samples, the ``counts.csv`` file is in a tabular format (.csv), and each row describes the features (genes, proteins, etc..) and each column describes the samples.

-Below is a simple example of how a counts.csv file should look like.
+Below is a simple example of how a ``counts.csv`` file should look like.

 +-------+---------+----------+----------+---------+
 |       | sample1 | sample2  | sample3  | sample4 |